drivet/website/content/posts/2020/website-identity.md

 * You need to configure your password somewhere, probably in plain text.
   This is insecure.
-* You're giving your blog full access to your Twitter account, even though all it needs to do it read a few tweets off the top.
+* You're giving your blog full access to your Twitter account, including write access, even though all it needs to do it read a few tweets off the top.
 * What if your password gets compromised?

 OAuth is meant to help with these problems.
 There's an excellent analogy on oauth.net:

-    Many luxury cars today come with a valet key.
-It is a special key you give the parking attendant and unlike your regular key, will not allow the car to drive more than a mile or two.
-Some valet keys will not open the trunk, while others will block access to your onboard cell phone address book.
-Regardless of what restrictions the valet key imposes, the idea is very clever.
-You give someone limited access to your car with a special key, while using your regular key to unlock everything.
+> Many luxury cars today come with a valet key.
+It is a special key you give
+> the parking attendant and unlike your regular key, will not allow the
+> car to drive more than a mile or two.
+Some valet keys will not open the
+> trunk, while others will block access to your onboard cell phone address
+> book.
+Regardless of what restrictions the valet key imposes, the idea is
+> very clever.
+You give someone limited access to your car with a special
+> key, while using your regular key to unlock everything.

-Broadly speaking, OAuth is a protocol or framework for managing access to your web resources - resources like tweets.
+Broadly speaking, OAuth is a protocol or framework for managing access to your own web resources - resources like, for example, you tweets.
 It defines several actors:

 * The *end user*, or the one who owns the resources.
 In the above example, that would be the person who is trying to put their tweets on their blog.